nathanwe/Portfolio/README.md

 # Portfolio
-Screenshots and videos of projects I worked on
+Screenshots and videos of projects I've worked on

 # Burn Painter
 <details open>